cechae/java-movie-recommender/README.md

 # java-movie-recommender

-I completed the assignment as a part of my Coursera Capstone project.
+I completed this project as a part of my Coursera Capstone project.